SuSu02202020/SQL-SakilaDB/README.md

   * Create a GitHub repository.
   * Upload your .sql file with the completed queries.
-  * Submit a link to your GitHub repo through BootCampSpot.
+  * Submit a link to your GitHub repo through BootCampSpot